-The advantage of using this method over other signup form design options is that it allows you to select whether you want to have ‘single opt-in’ or ‘double opt-in’ for your subscribers who fill up this sign up form.
+The advantage of using this method over other Mailchimp signup form design options is that it allows you to select whether you want to have ‘single opt-in’ or ‘double opt-in’ for your subscribers who fill up this sign up form.
 With the conventional method, Mailchimp, by default, will apply double opt-in which might reduce the lead conversion up to certain extent.
-This method helps you decide whether you want single or double opt-in.
+This method helps you decide whether you want a single or double opt-in.

-Note: The embedded forms take up the style sheet of your website, so the form may look different in Mailchimp and website.
+Note: The embedded forms take up the style sheet of your website, so the form may look different in Mailchimp and the website.
 To make sure that your website design and form are visually in sync, you will have to modify the form code after adding it to your site.